Utuado, Puerto Rico: Agriculture

 Utuado has regained some of its coffee producing power and was the 3rd largest coffee producer in Puerto Rico in the 2002 USDA Agricultural Census.
 It also produces oranges (ranked 4th), plantains (ranked 6th) and bananas (ranked 9th).
 It has been successful with livestock inventory ranking 3rd with hives of bees and 13th with pigs.
 In terms of manufacturing, Utuado has facilities producing textiles, paper and stone.

 Business

 Utuado today is equipped with a modern and competitive telecommunications infrastructure.
 Major cell phone companies including Claro and AT&T offer mobile coverage.
 Liberty Cablevision and DirecTV offer cable and satellite television service, with Spanish and English channels as well as high-speed Internet service.

 Government

-Like all municipalities in Puerto Rico, Utuado is administered by a mayor.
-Jorge "Jorgito" Pérez Heredia (NPP) took office as mayor of Utuado on January 16, 2021, succeeding Ernesto Irizarry Salvá (PDP) after an 8-year term.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Utuado is Jorge Pérez Heredia, of the New Progressive Party (PNP).
+He was first elected at the 2020 general elections.

 Utuado belongs to Representative District 22, which is represented by one Representative.
-In 2020, Jorge Alfredo Rivera Segarra was elected as District Representative.
+In 2020, Joe "Joito" Colón was elected as District Representative.

 The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
-In 2012, Ramón Ruiz and Martín Vargas Morales (both PDP), were elected as District Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.

-In 2020, Marially González (PDP) succeeded Vargas Morales for her first term as District Senator, while Ramón Ruiz was elected to his second.